-(b) Chief Administrator.
-The Chief Administrator shall be appointed by the Commission subject to City Council approval.
+- (b) Chief Administrator.
 When a vacancy occurs or is anticipated in the position of Chief Administrator, the Commission shall engage a nationally recognized organization with expertise in government oversight to perform a nationwide search and identify at least ten candidates.
-The Commission shall select a Chief Administrator from among the candidates identified in this process.
 Such candidates shall fulfill the qualifications in Section 2-78-115.
-The Commission shall select the candidate it deems most qualified and publish its selection on its website.
-The Mayor shall have the opportunity to provide written input on the Commission's selection before its referral to the City Council Committee on Public Safety.
-The Commission's selected candidate shall be referred to the City Council Committee on Public Safety for a hearing, and shall then be subject to City Council approval.
-If the City Council rejects the Commission's selected candidate, within 30 days thereafter the Commission shall select a new candidate.

-(c) Police Board.
+The Commission shall submit to the Mayor the three candidates it deems most qualified.
+Within 30 days thereafter, the Mayor shall either select one of these candidates, or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
+Within 30 days after this rejection, the Commission shall submit three new candidates to the Mayor, which shall not include any previous candidate.
+Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
+This process shall continue until the Mayor appoints and submits to the City Council a candidate. - (c) Police Board.
 When a vacancy occurs on the Police Board, the Commission shall, within 60 days, identify candidates eligible to fill the vacancy.
 Such candidates shall have the same qualifications as those for Commissioners as set out in Section 2-80-040(b), and shall adhere to the Police Board Selection Criteria contained in paragraph 532 of the Consent Decree.
 For each Police Board vacancy, the Commission shall submit to the Mayor three candidates it deems most qualified.
 Within 30 days thereafter, the Mayor shall either select one of these candidates, or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
 Within 30 days after this rejection, the Commission shall submit three new candidates to the Mayor, which shall not include any previous candidate.
-Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the commission, which the Commission shall make publicly available no later than three business thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
-This process shall continue until the Mayor selects a candidate.

-(d) The Mayor's selection of a candidate in subsections (a) or (c), shall be referred to the City Council Committee on Public Safety for a hearing, and shall then be subject to City Council approval.
+Within 30 days thereafter, the Mayor shall either select a candidate or reject the candidates and provide the Commission with a written explanation, which the Commission shall make publicly available no later than three business days after receipt.
+This process shall continue until the Mayor selects a candidate. - (d) The Mayor's selection of a candidate in subsections (a), (b), or (c), shall be referred to the City Council Committee on Public Safety for a hearing, and shall then be subject to City Council approval.
 If the City Council rejects the Mayor's selected candidate, within 30 days thereafter the Mayor shall either select a different candidate from the most recent list submitted by the Commission, or request that the Commission provide three new candidates.

-2-80-090 Superintendent, Police Board, and Chief Administrator - Vote of no confidence; removal.
+2-80-090 Superintendent, Chief Administrator, and Police Board: Vote of No Confidence.